 @The_redline is the debut as an artist of the photographer and filmmaker Alejandro Áboli.
-This project was born in May 2015 from the artist’s desire of showing a complete different way of looking at the world.
-Ever since, Alejandro has been focusing on The RedLine wandering around the cities he has lived on – Madrid, London and New York – to create unified and related bodies of work.
-Influenced by Pablo Picasso and Dalí paintings, Áboli’s goal is to interpret surrealism and abstract expressionism into his photos – reality and fiction are woven together.
+This project was conceived in May 2015 from the artist’s desire to show his unique way of looking at the world.
+Ever since, Alejandro has been focusing on The RedLine and wandering around the cities in which he has lived – Madrid, London, and New York – to create unified and related bodies of work.
+Influenced by Pablo Picasso and Dalí paintings, Áboli’s goal is to incorporate surrealism and abstract expressionism into his photos – reality and fiction are woven together.

-Sensitive to the subtle changes throughout his work, the role images are constantly evolving while keeping the same essence – both real world and minimalism have a place on his photos.
+Sensitive to the subtle changes throughout his work, the role images are constantly evolving while keeping the same essence – both real-world and minimalism have a place in his photos.
 Inspired by the classic movie Attack of the 50 Ft.
-Woman, Áboli wanted to pay tribute to women and their power in our society creating 50 Ft.
-Woman serie, an ode to all these women capable of conquering the world.
+Woman, Áboli wanted to pay tribute to women and their power in our society by creating 50 Ft.
+Woman series, an ode to the women who are capable of conquering the world.
 He introduced a naked woman who has to fight to make her own space at the metropolis, just as a dissonance between the life imposed by society and the life that is desired.
-Three cities, three lights: Blue Madrid, black & white NYC and pink LA.
-Besides that, Red Power photo is a eulogy to all these women who face the world with a red lipstick as their best weapon, a weapon which make them stronger and self-confident in a society traditionally dominated by men.
-The red lipstick also emphasize the importance of their words, framing their mouth in one of the most intense colors – red.
+Three cities, three lights: blue Madrid, black & white NYC, and pink LA.
+Besides that, Red Power photo is a eulogy to all the women who face the world with red lipstick as their best weapon, a weapon which makes them stronger and more self-confident in a society traditionally dominated by men.
+The red lipstick also emphasizes the importance of their words, framing their mouth in one of the most intense colors – red.
 The RedLine does not represent life as you know it, but life as you dream it.